canonical/ubuntu-core-docs/docs/en/brand-store.md

 [https://dashboard.snapcraft.io/dev/account/][https://dashboard.snapcraft.io/dev/account/]

 Note the snap account-id.
 This is a critical identifier that is used in many parts of the Brand Store ecosystem.
 It is often referred to simply as the account-id.

 ### Brand SSO account

 The first step in creating a Brand Store is creating a dedicated Brand SSO account.
-When requesting the Brand Store, you provide the Brand Store SSO account to the Canonical Store team, and they make that account the Brand Store administrator.
+When requesting the Brand Store, you provide the Brand Store SSO account to Canonical in order to make that account the Brand Store administrator.
 (You can add other administrators later).

 !!!
 Note:
-          It is strongly recommended to dedicate the Brand Store SSO account to single purpose of Brand activities.
-It should not be used for any purposes.
-It should be considered a critical project asset use is strictly limited and controlled.
+          It is strongly recommended to dedicate the Brand Store SSO account to a single purpose of Brand activities.
+It should not be used for any other purposes.
+It should be considered a critical project asset and its use be strictly limited and controlled.
 (You can always create SSO accounts for these other purposes, although each SSO account requires a unique email address.)